0 of 30 Questions completed

 A 16-year-old girl with schizophrenia has been commenced on risperidone.

-Which aspect of the patient’s mental state is least likely to be disturbed in a classical presentation of first episode schizophrenia?
+Which aspect of the patient’s mental state is not typically disturbed in a classical presentation of first episode schizophrenia?

 Her presentation is most consistent with a primary diagnosis of: